selimssevgi/learning/scala/myreference/stdlib/Future.md

-# Future
+# Future (2.10)

+- is a way to perform many operations in parallel in an efficient and non-blocking (asynchly) way

 - scala.concurrent.Future, is container type

-- is an object that hold a value that may become available at a later time
+- is a placeholder for a result that doesnot yet exist, but which may become available at some point

+- callbacks are executed eventually

+- the order in which callbacks are executed is not deterministic

 - is a write-once container, after being completed, it is effectively immutable

-- it is read-only
+- it is read-only placeholder for a result which doesnot yet exist

-- is executed asynchronously

-- the simplest way to create a Future by using apply method
+- Future.sequence converts a Seq[Future[T]] to a Future[Seq[T]]

-- computation to be computated asyncly is passed in as body by-name parameter

 ```scala
 object Future {